 - Or SSI.

 They’re also not likely to exceed 100 feet in an average dive.
-These “types” of divers probably aren’t diving too regularly and will usually limit their annual dives right around ten or so dives a year.
+These “types” of divers probably aren’t diving too regularly and will usually limit their annual dives to around ten or so a year.

 What does worry your typical life insurance underwriter is…